lex-node/governance/constitution/constitution.md

 4.24.
 The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of [Council Members] [SHOULD THIS INSTEAD REFER TO VALIDATOR NODES?].
 The Foundation will add Network IDs to the whitelist if 5% of [Council Members] have configured their App or Node to include the Network ID.
 [HOW DO WE KNOW ALL COUNCIL MEMBERS HAVE AN ‘APP OR NODE’?
 SEEMS LIKE THIS SHOULD JUST BE DECIDED BY VALIDATOR NODES, NOT NECESSARILY ONES THAT ALSO ARE COUNCIL MEMBERS] PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.
 4.25.
 All other On-Chain parameters not specified above will be governed using Majority Approval, in votes lasting 7 days.
 #### Removing Council Members
 4.26.
 Council Members can be removed by the Council for [5 violations of this Constitution] [WHY MAKE IT SO CONSTRAINED?
 I THINK THE COUNCIL SHOULD BE ALLOWED TO REMOVE A COUNCIL MEMBER BY MAJORITY VOTE OR SUPERMAJORITY VOTE (PICK YOUR POISON—I GUESS IT SHOULD MATCH THE RE-ADMITTANCE STANDARD IN THE NEXT SECTION (SO, SUPERMAJORITY VOTE)).].
-A Council Member’s violation count is inclusive of:
-  * **settlements** = 0.5 violations
-  * **lost Aragon Court rulings** = 1 violation
-  * **violation of Principles** = 2 violations, where an action will qualify as violating the Principles if it is successfully challenged on such grounds by any other member of the Council using Aragon Agreements, and a vote in favor of an action will retroactively qualify as violating the Principles if deemed so by Supermajority Approval in a Signaling Vote.

 4.27.
 Council Members who were removed pursuant to the preceding Article 4.11 will not be permitted to re-join unless they first successfully achieve Supermajority Approval in a Signaling Vote.

 #### Right to Exit